DigitaleGesellschaft/jekyll-theme-conference/README.md

 This is a [Jekyll](http://jekyllrb.com) theme based on [Bootstrap 4](http://getbootstrap.com) which can be used to make a simple, responsive website for a one-day conference or workshop with parallel tracks containing:

-- program / schedule
+- program / schedule,
-- talk and speaker descriptions
+- talk and speaker descriptions with
+  + links to slides, and
+  + embedded recordings,
-- map for directions
+- map for directions,
+- live indication and embedded video streaming.

 All components such as talks, speakers or rooms are represented as collection of files.
 The schedule is given is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 There is no need for databases and once generated the website consists only of static files.
+A script and workflows are available for easy import, e.g. [frab](https://github.com/frab/frab/wiki/Manual#introduction) compatible schedules.
 The design is easily modifiable and is adapted for mobile uses and printing.

 The theme was originally created for the yearly Winterkongress conference of the [Digital Society Switzerland](https://digitale-gesellschaft.ch/).
 You can see this theme in action here: